atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 As the drag starts we need to add a few visual affordances:

 1. Add a count to the dragging item to indicate how many items this drag is represenative of.
 If only a single item is dragging then do not show a count.
 2. Change the appearance of the selected items that are not dragging to a greyed out / disabled state.
+This can be a [performance](#performance) issue at scale.

 We do not remove the selected items from the list.
 If we remove the items completely that can change the dimensions of the list which can lead to list collapsing and scroll jumps.
 If we leave them in the list and make them invisible then there are big blank sections in a list that have no meaning and can be confusing to interact with.
 Therefore we recommend leaving the items in the list and giving them a visual change.